IMP1/godot-resource-manager/README.md

 (In no particular order)

   - Adding Undo/Redo
+  - Adding Deletion of resources
   - Showing min/max and prefix/suffix where the exported property has that info
   - Pressing <kbd>Enter</kbd> to add new resource
   - Saving in a new thread
   - Shortcuts (that are compatible with other Godot Editor shortcuts, and can be set in a settings somewhere)
+  - Ignore-List for specific files